 Sometimes a taxpayer can set up an installment agreement with the IRS to pay any remaining owed taxes and penalties in monthly installments.
 You can request this arrangement online if you owe a total of no more than $50,000 in any overdue taxes, interest, and penalties.
 However, to be eligible for an installment agreement, a taxpayer must file all of their returns and get caught up on estimated tax payments.

 Consequences of Failing to File a Tax Return

 Interest will be added to the amount of tax that was unpaid.
 This will be calculated as 0.5 percent of the tax owed for each month or part of a month that the taxpayer did not pay the tax after it was due.
 Interest will continue increasing until the taxpayer pays the full amount that is owed or until it reaches 25 percent, which is the ceiling on interest for tax debt.
 If the IRS sends you a notice of intent to levy, and you fail to pay the owed tax within 10 days of the notice being issued, the interest rate will increase to 1 percent.

 The IRS will assess additional penalties for filing a tax return late.
-The penalty generally consists of 5 percent of the tax that you owe for each month or part of a month while the return is late.
-The penalty stops accumulating after five months.
-However, you will need to pay $135 or 100 percent of the tax owed, whichever is less, if you file a return over 60 days after the deadline.
+The penalty generally consists of 5 percent of the tax that you owe for each month, or part of a month that the return is late, capped at 25 percent.
+However, you will need to pay a minimum penalty consisting of a certain dollar amount (varies by year) or 100 percent of the tax owed, whichever is less, if you file a return over 60 days after the deadline.